Key Takeaways

 Suited to low-fi mockups | Often offers a working prototype |

-Cognitive walkthroughs provide insights to any aspect of a product which requires users to perform a new task.
-They are suitable at a whole-product, feature, or single-screen level.
+Cognitive walkthroughs provide insights into any aspect of a product that requires users to perform a new task.

 Typically, the technique is used when: